StewBC/Time-Pilot/TimePilot-IIgs/README.md

 indent | put all the source through cadius, sed and awk to format the source clean | clean up built versions of files zap | clean and remove intermediate and built files and folders

-## Controls
-The game uses the keyboard or Joystick to control the player plane.
-To use the Joystick, simply press `J` on the title screen.
-If the J does not turn green (selected) then the game is not detecting the Joystick.
-Controls on the Joystick (in game) are Up, Down, Left, Right and fire, while the second button is Pause.
-In the UI, the fire button starts a 1 Player game, and the "Pause" button starts a 2 Player game.

-The keyboard controls are (and these also work when playing with the Joystick) `1` - 1 Player, `2` - 2 Player, `ESC` - back up (and quit) and `P` - Pause.
-The in-game keys are `Option` to rotate left, `Open Apple` to rotate right, `Space` to fire (just hold, don't have to tap - I felt too sorry for the poor spacebar).

 ## Software I use and is needed to rebuild the code and art
 Orca/M is an assembler that runs natively on the Apple IIgs.
 It is not freeware but can be bought from [juiced.gs](https://juiced.gs/).
 It is called the Opus ][ collection, in the store.
 At the time of writing this is $25 for a download version.